 Master of Science in Educational Psychology

-The Department of Educational Psychology offers a Master of Science (M.S.) in Educational Psychology.
+The Department of Educational Psychology offers a Master of Science (MS) in Educational Psychology.
 This degree program requires a thesis and enables students to pursue a program of study in either (a) Developmental Sciences; or (b) Research, Measurement, and Statistics.
-This program is also approved for delivery via asynchronous distance education technology.

 - Student's Advisory Committee

 - Transfer of Credit

 - Limitations on the Use of Transfer, Extension and Certain Other Courses

 Upon admission to graduate studies and enrollment, the student will be appointed a chair for his or her advisory committee.
 The chair, in consultation with the student, will select the remaining advisory committee members.
 The committee will consist of no fewer than three members of the graduate faculty who are representative of the student’s field of study.
 At least one advisory committee member must have an appointment to a department other than the student’s major department.
 Only graduate faculty members located on Texas A&M University campuses may serve as chair of a student advisory committee.
 Other Texas A&M University graduate faculty members located off-campus may serve as a member or co-chair.
 The committee chair or co-chair must be from the student’s department, and the outside member for students in an interdisciplinary degree program must be from a department different from the chair of the student’s committee.

 If the chair of the student’s advisory committee is unavailable for an extended time in any academic period during which the student is involved in activities relating to an internship, thesis or professional paper, and is registered for courses such as 684, 691, 692 or 693, the student may request, in writing, that the department head appoint an alternate advisory committee chair during the interim period.